igncp/blueprints/vimscript/vim-easy-align/flows.md

 1. Handles the case where the last token is a delimiter
 1. Handles the indentation case
 1. Handles the line is a comment case

+### High Level `./autoload/easy_align.vim@s:process`

+1. Parses the n character to align
+1. Builds the configuration
+1. Builds the arguments for `s:do_align`
+1. Calls `s:do_align`, generating the context of the lines to update
+1. Returns the information of the lines to update with some metadata (to save last command)

+Note that the real lines are not yet updated, will be updated later using the `.todo` result